Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths

-From this definition, we can deduce the following simple but interest result by choosing $h$ to be an appropriate element of the canonical basis of $\real^d$ in \eqref{eqn:hdepth-project}. \begin{proposition} Let $\pr$ be a probability measure on $(\real^d,\calB(\real^d))$ with cumulative distribution function $F$ and marginals $F_i$, $1\le i \le d$.
+where $F_h$ is the c.d.f. of the univariate projection of $\pr$ onto the $h$ direction.
+As a result, we have the following simple, but interesting, observation: \begin{proposition} Let $\pr$ be a probability measure on $(\real^d,\calB(\real^d))$ with cumulative distribution function $F$ and marginals $F_i$, $1\le i \le d$.
 Then, we have